muntasirrahman/micronautdemo/README.md

 This guide is a slight improvement of previous guide at http://guides.micronaut.io/creating-your-first-micronaut-app/guide/index.html

+## Goals

+* Create a simple microservices
+* Running on minimum profile instance in a cloud provider

 ## 1. Preparation

 This is the guide to create a microservice written in Java EE, using: